 Amazingly, many real-life objects such as images, 3D models, or large datasets can be represented by matrices.
-Then, techniques of Linear Algebra can be used to compress images, recognize people's faces in photographs, manipulate 3D objects on a computer screen, clean large datasets and extract important information from them, etc. Last but not least, studying Linear Algebra develops our thinking in ways that other branches of mathematics do not.
+Then, techniques of Linear Algebra can be used to compress images, recognize people's faces in photographs, manipulate 3D objects on a computer screen, clean and extract important information from large datasets, etc. Last but not least, studying Linear Algebra develops our thinking in ways that other branches of mathematics do not.
 Therefore, it is important that all students of mathematics, science, engineering, and related areas study Linear Algebra.

-1.2.
-Limitations of Traditional Classroom Instruction
+1.2 Limitations of Traditional Classroom Instruction

 For clarity, by "traditional classroom instruction" we mean a lectured class where one instructor talks and N students sit, listen, take notes, and occasionally ask questions.
-The limitations of traditional classroom instruction have been discussed directly or indirectly in many studies related to the flipped classroom model.
-An extensive amount of references can be found in the nice survey article [3].
+The limitations of traditional classroom instruction have been discussed directly or indirectly in many studies related to the flipped classroom model (see [1] and the references therein).
 In the following, we share our personal experience with traditional classroom instruction which ultimately lead us to abandoning it, and replacing it with a self-paced, instructor-assisted course.

 In our view, the most serious limitation of the traditional classroom setting is that students are not able to learn at their own pace.
 The learning styles and abilities of students vary.
 The instructor tries to cope with that by trying to find a pace which keeps the most students engaged.
 However, even if an optimal pace is achieved, it cannot work for all students.
 Some students will find it too fast, and the instructor will quickly lose them.
 In our experience, this is a significant amount.
 Such students will end up taking notes without understanding, and then tediously relearning the material later on their own.
 Or, they will just use Chegg [2] and purchase access to answers to homework problems.
 As a side note, Cheating-as-a-Service (CaaS) has become a real problem of today's higher education.
-According to MacroTrends [6].
-Chegg is a \$10 billion enterprise.
+According to MacroTrends [3], Chegg is a \$10 billion enterprise.